 - IHAP tracts are open from September 1 through May 31st.

-- The maps, Garmin GPS and Google Earth files that are provided (Iowa Habitat and Access Program (IHAP) - Maps) are intended to assist users in identifying the locations of Iowa Habitat & Access Program properties.
-While every effort is made to ensure the accuracy of the provided files these maps are intended for use as a general reference.
+- The maps that are provided (Iowa Habitat and Access Program (IHAP) - Maps) are intended to assist users in identifying the locations of Iowa Habitat & Access Program properties.
+While every effort is made to ensure the accuracy of these maps, they are intended for use as a general reference.
 Signs will mark the actual IHAP boundary.
 Use posted signs as the true boundaries.

 - At each IHAP site you will find checkout cards and drop box.
 When you are ready to leave, please complete a checkout card documenting your hunt and place in the drop box.
 Your feedback helps maintain good relationships with IHAP landowners.